 - (PCRF-initiated) IP-CAN Session Modification procedure defined in TS 23.203 [24] is replaced by SM Policy Association Modification procedure as described in clause 4.16.5.2.
 The PGW-C+SMF may receive PCC Rules and PDU Session Policy Information, 5G QoS information in the PCC Rule and in PDU Session Policy Information are mapped into EPS QoS information as defined in clause 4.11.1.1 and Annex C.

 - IP-CAN Session Termination procedure defined in TS 23.203 [24] is replaced by SM Policy Association Termination procedure as described in clause 4.16.6.
-The PGW-C+SMF includes the information elements received in Delete Session Request message by the SMF+PGW-C into the Npcf_SMPolicyControl_Delete Service.
+The PGW-C+SMF includes the information elements received in Delete Session Request message by the PGW-C+SMF into the Npcf_SMPolicyControl_Delete Service.
 The PGW-C+SMF includes the stored SUPI.

 4.11.0a.3 Mobility Restrictions